-Lose your dog or lose your homeowners insurance is not always the best option for your family.
-We have a homeowners insurance company that will help you.
+Lose your dog or lose your homeowners insurance is not always the best option for your family

 With medical costs on the rise and a growing litigious environment,

-Not all New Orleans homeowners policies cover dog bite liability
+Not all New Orleans homeowners insurance policies cover dog bite liability

 and if you have one of the breed of dogs on the prohibited list